Top of page

 Selected Seminars

-Spatial Revolution!
-Early Soviet Architecture and Planning; Soviet Cities; Mining the Archive: Atlanta’s New Deal Public Housing; The Architect and the City; Four Walls and a Roof: Contemporary Architectural Theory & Practice
+Decolonizing Histories of the Soviet Built Environment; Atlanta Architecture in the Twentieth Century; Spatial Revolution!
+Early Soviet Architecture and Planning; Soviet Cities; Mining the Archive; Atlanta's New Deal Public Housing; The Architect and the City; Four Walls and a Roof: Contemporary Architectural Theory & Practice